Multidimensional Scaling in the Poincare Disk: A descent method for the Poincar e disk

 However, increasing the precision of this computation is not essential to the convergence performance since the steepest descent search direction is only locally optimal.
-Furthermore, exact line search can fail to converge to a local minimum even for a second degree polynomial due to finite machine precision \citep{frandsen}.
-It is now accepted in the numerical optimization literature that \emph{approximate line search} provides convergence rates comparable to the exact line search while significantly reducing the computational cost per line search.
-In fact, the step calculation used in \citet{sammon} is a {}``zero-iteration'' approximate line search, where the step size is simply guessed based on the first two derivatives of the error.
+Further, exact line search can fail to converge to a local minimum even for a second degree polynomial due to finite machine precision \cite{frandsen}.

+On the other hand, \emph{approximate line search} generally provides convergence rates comparable to the exact line search while significantly reducing the computational cost per line search.
+In fact, the step calculation used in \cite{sammon} is a ``zero-iteration'' approximate line search, where the step size is simply guessed based on the first two derivatives of the error.
 Conceivably, the simplest inexact step calculation would guess the step size based only on the directional gradient at the current configuration.

 Approximate line search procedures aim to reduce the computational cost of determining the step parameter by posing weaker conditions on the found solution: Rather than searching for a local or global minimizer of $q\left(r\right)$ on $\left(0,r_{M}\right]$, a value is returned by the line search function as satisfactory if it provides sufficient decrease of the objective function and sufficient progress toward the solution configuration.
-A popular approach to defining sufficient decrease is to define the {}``roof'' function which is a line passing through $\left(0,\, q\left(0\right)\right)$ and having a slope which is a fraction of the slope of $q(r)$ at $r=0$.
+A common approach to defining sufficient decrease is to define the ``roof'' function

+which is a line passing through $\left(0,\, q\left(0\right)\right)$ and having a slope which is a fraction of the slope of $q(r)$ at $r=0$.
 With this function, we define that sufficient decrease is provided by all values of $r$ such that

 Fig. \ref{fig:linesearch-sketch} shows an example of acceptable step length segments obtained from the sufficient decrease condition (\ref{eq:accept-decr-cond}).